 To check if one has gotten overloaded, find your home’s main electrical panel.
 You can find this metallic device on the wall in the basement, garage or closet.

 - Make sure your hands and feet aren’t wet before you touch the panel or breakers.

 - Find the breaker identified “AC” and confirm it’s in the “on” location.
-If it’s tripped, the breaker will be in the middle or “off” spot.
+If it’s tripped, the breaker will be in the "off" position.

 - Steadily move the lever back to the “on” location.
 If it instantly triggers again, don’t touch it and get in touch with us at 715-301-0256.
 A fuse that keeps turning off could mean your home has an electrical problem.

 If your thermostat isn’t telling your system to run, it won’t turn on.

 The main point is making sure it’s set to “cool” and not “heat.”
 Otherwise your air conditioning might not turn on.
 You might also get warm air blowing from vents being the furnace is running instead.

 If you have a regular thermostat:

 - Replace the batteries if the readout is empty.
 If the monitor is showing garbled characters, get a new thermostat.